I have had an unexpected shift in my view of yoga practice, an easing up of my almost militant approach to doing any given kriya.

 It boils down to this: If you are like me, you will benefit in the multitudinous levels of the life you are living.
 The yoga you do will make a signal and the universe (for dire lack of an adequate word) will respond as only a living thing responds.

-It is not like putting coins in a jukebox; yoga and its benefits are a living and breathing thing, to be experienced and limited by nothing, boundless in love with infinite possibility.
+It is not like putting coins in a jukebox; yoga and its benefits are a living and breathing thing, to be experienced and limited by nothing.